 In this second example, we use some of the pre-defined types provided by the library.
-The types_frequency(Pairs) type supports generating random terms for a type in the Type-Frequency pairs list where the type ie randomly chosen after the types relative frequency.
-The compound (Name, Types) type supports generating compound term with a given name and random arguments after the given types:
+The types\frequency(Pairs) type supports generating random terms for a type in the Type-Frequency pairs list where the type is randomly chosen after the types relative frequency.
+The compound(Name, Types) type supports generating compound terms with a given name and random arguments after the given types:

-6.2. arbitrary 483
+6.2. arbitrary 499